hansonrobotics/HEAD/docs/cookbook.md

 ```
 rostopic pub --once /blender_api/set_emotion_state blender_api_msgs/EmotionState '{name: sad, magnitude: 1.0, duration: [6, 500000000]}'
 ```
 Multiple emotions can be specified in rapid succession; these will be blended together.

+##Monitoring Emotional State
-The current emotional state is continually published, and can be monitored:
+The current emotional state is continually published, and can be
+monitored:
 ```
 rospic echo /blender_api/get_emotion_states
 ```